firoorg/firo-client/README.md

 ### Connecting to an Existing Firod

-If you want to allow the client to connect to an existing instance of firod, you can set the environment variable `ALLOW_EXISTING_FIROD` to `true`.
+If you want to allow the client to connect to an existing instance of firod, you can set the environment variable `ALLOW_EXISTING_FIROD` to `1`.
 Note that the existing firod instance will be shut down when the client exits.

 ### Firod Connection Timeout